 Standard Terms and Conditions

-The Office of State Procurement intends to establish Emergency Contingency Contract(s) with vendors who could supply the State with animal cages and supplies to be delivered within 12 to 24 hours to designated locations within the State of Louisiana during Governor-Declared emergency situations.
+The Office of State Procurement intends to establish Emergency Contingency Contract(s) with vendors who could supply the State with Animal Cages and Supplies to be delivered within 12 to 24 hours to designated locations within the State of Louisiana during Governor-Declared emergency situations.

 The State anticipates that no single vendor will have sufficient inventory to meet the requirements of lines set forth in this solicitation.
 In addition, since no one knows where the next disaster may strike, it is impossible to know which vendors may not be accessible due to damage.
 Therefore, the State reserves the right to make multiple awards if deemed necessary to respond immediately and effectively with needed services in the event that an emergency is declared by the Governor of the State of Louisiana in accordance with the laws of the State of Louisiana.